Expert Safety Tips for Cleaning High-Rise Building Windows

 Window cleaning companies that provide services for high-rise buildings must obtain proper licensing and insurance to protect their employees and clients.

-Clients should ask for proof of licensing and insurance before hiring a window cleaning company to ensure that they are qualified and capable of handling the job.
+Clients should ask for proof of licensing and insurance before hiring a window cleaning company to ensure they are qualified and capable of handling the job.

 Training and Certification